SkatAI/Epita_SP25_NoSQL/docs/index.md

 Course on advanced databases Epita Spring 2025.

-We focus on  MongoDB over 4 sessions and dedicate a session to Neo4j and one to Weaviate
+We focus on MongoDB over 3 sessions and dedicate a session to Neo4j and one to Weaviate.
+Last session is dedicated to ahnds on practice on one of the three databases.

 Course content consists of
 - markdown files, available in the [./docs](/docs) folder